pgjlucas/universitychatbot/README.md

 ## Libraries & Tools
 - NLTK | Wordnet | scikit-learn | BeautifulSoup | Regex | SQL

-## Database
+## Dataset
-The database used to train the classifier was homemade:
+The dataset used to train our classifier was homemade:
 - 150 questions
 - 25 labelled answers

+80% has been used for training and 20% for testing, chosen homogeneously among the classes.

 ## Bot Architecture & Workflow
 #### 1) Data Sustainer